Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/feedback/README.md

 If no `SnackbarLength` is provided, the following logic will be applied:
 * If no action is provided: default length will be `SHORT`
 * If an action is provided: default length will be `LONG`

+However, if a `SnackbarLength` is provided, the following logic is applied:
+- If `LONG` length is provided and there is no action, `SHORT` will be set instead.
+- If `SHORT` length is provided and there is an action, `LONG` will be set instead.
+- `INFINTE` length is valid with and without an action.